 \subsection{Comparison with observations of the soft X--ray excess}

-The analysis of the soft X--ray excess described in Sec.~\ref{sec:Sx} can now be used to compare the \tng\ predictions with cluster observations.
-The soft excess emission is usually reported as a fractional excess of counts, in a given annular region, above the contribution from the hot ICM, which is equivalent to the ratio of the soft X--ray surface brightness of the HOT and WARM phases shown in Fig.~\ref{fig:SxMassPlot}.
+We used the analysis of the soft X--ray excess described in Sec.~\ref{sec:Sx} to compare the \tng\ predictions with cluster observations.
+The soft excess emission is usually reported as a fractional excess of counts in a given annular region above the contribution from the hot ICM.
+This is equivalent to the ratio of the soft X--ray surface brightness of the HOT and WARM phases shown in Fig.~\ref{fig:SxMassPlot}.

-The left panel of Figure~\ref{fig:ROSAT} shows a comparison of the \tng\ predictions with the \cite{bonamente2002} (hereafter B02) observations of the 0.2-0.4~keV band soft excess in a large sample of \rosat\ clusters.
-Over the 38 clusters observed with \rosat, approximately 18 have statistically significant soft excess emission.
-The mean and standard deviation of the excess in the entire sample is shown as a shaded area in two broad radial bin: $r \leq 0.17$~Mpc with a $2.4\pm5.7$~\% excess, and $0.17 \leq r \leq 1$~Mpc with $13\pm20$~\% excess, converted to approximate $r/r_{200}$ in the figure.
-The specific data points of the five clusters with the largest radial coverage in the sample are also shown individually, to highlight the typical significance of detection.
-The typical predicted soft excess in \tng\ in the 0.2-0.4~keV band is at the level of 0.1 to few $\times 10$ \%, in general agreement with the overall ROSAT observations.
+The left panel of Figure~\ref{fig:ROSAT} compares the \tng\ predictions with the \cite{bonamente2002} (hereafter B02) observations of the 0.2-0.4~keV band soft excess in a large sample of \rosat\ clusters.
+The soft excess emission of about 18 of the 38 clusters observed with \rosat is statistically significant.
+The mean and standard deviation of the excess in the entire sample is shown as a shaded area in two broad radial bins: $r \leq 0.17$~Mpc with an excess of $2.4\pm5.7$~\%, and $0.17 \leq r \leq 1$~Mpc with an excess of $13\pm20$~\%, converted into the approximate $r/r_{200}$ in the figure.
+The specific data points of the 5 clusters with the largest radial coverage in the sample are also shown individually to highlight the typical detection significance.
+The typical predicted soft excess in \tng\ in the 0.2-0.4~keV band is at the level of 0.1 to a few dozen percent, which agrees in general with the overall ROSAT observations.
 Figure~\ref{fig:ROSAT} also compares the soft excess predictions between the \Mthree, \Mtwo\ and \Mone\ simulated samples.
-In particular, the lower--mass samples (\Mtwo\ and \Mone) predict a relatively higher central soft excess up to 10\%, which may be more consistent with certain observed clusters, such as Abell~2744 and Abell~2255.
-Our result suggests that soft excess in the core of our simulated clusters might be on average slightly lower than in observations (for $r \lesssim 0.2 \ r_{200}$), that could be explained by the simulation resolution (approximately few $kpc$), unresolved clumps, and by not accounting for non-thermal processes (see the discussion in Sect. \ref{sec:Disc}).
+In particular, the lower--mass samples (\Mtwo\ and \Mone) predict a relatively higher central soft excess of up to 10\%, which may be more consistent with certain observed clusters, such as Abell~2744 and Abell~2255.
+Our result suggests that the soft excess in the core of our simulated clusters might be slightly lower than in observations on average (for $r \lesssim 0.2 \ r_{200}$).
+This might be explained by the simulation resolution (approximately a few kiloparsec), unresolved clumps, and by the fact that we did not account for nonthermal processes (see the discussion in Sect. \ref{sec:Disc}).